Milk Wood Lodges; Milk Wood

 Log cabin | 2 bedrooms | sleeps 4

-Please View Availability & Prices tab before emailing as these are fully up to date, and that we ONLY do Monday & Friday Start days.
-That our pricing is for a minimum stay of 3 nights at weekends and 3/4 nights mid week, we do no further discounts for 1/2 nights stays you may stay 1 or 2 night but the price remains the same.
+Please View Availability & Prices tab before emailing as these are fully up to date, and that we ONLY do Friday & Monday/ Tuesday Start days.
+That our pricing is for a minimum stay of 3 nights at weekends and 3/4 nights mid week breaks, 4th day free mid week only, we do no further discounts for 1/2 nights stays.

 The perfect stressbuster.
 Imagine starry nights in you hot tub, a glass of wine, . relaxing by a log fire and then retire to a comfy bed.
 Romantic Breaks don't get better than this, read our reviews.